About the scheme

 - payment details

-Claims will be processed to confirm eligibility for payment whilst claimants obtain either a Grant of Probate or Letters of Administration, but payment cannot be issued without either of these being received.
+Claims will be processed to confirm eligibility for payment whilst claimants obtain either a Grant of Probate or Letters of Administration, or proof of financial interdependence or dependence, but payment cannot be issued without one of these being received.

 If there’s more than one legal personal representative, each person (other than the claimant, if they’re also a legal personal representative) must complete a claim form annex to confirm they agree with the payment details provided on the claim form.